indrasweb/rl-and-curiosity/README.md

 	    └── SpaceInvaders
 	        └── RND_Atari_SpaceInvaders.ipynb

 If you find any mistakes let me know.
 If you wish to ask me anything about my work then please do.
-It would put a smile on my face to help anyone out.
+It would put a smile on my face to help anyone out!